takikawa/dynasm/dynasm.md

 __low-level__

-dynasm.translate(infile, outfile[, opt])					ranslate a dasc or dasl file
+dynasm.translate(infile, outfile[, opt])					translate a dasc or dasl file

 dynasm.string_infile(s) -> infile							use a string as an infile to translate()